BeaWritesCode/order-summary-component-main/README.md

 ### The challenge

 I've been a developer for many years but I've not written any HTML or CSS for a (very) long time.
 Inevitably, building for the web has changed radically - no more floated layouts for a start!
-I've decided to go back to basics so I'm doing beginner's tutorials and this is my first effort.
+I've decided to go back to basics so I'm doing beginners tutorials and this is my first effort.

 I don't know if it'll be a good idea but I'm going to update this readme as I go along so I have a record of my thinking at each stage.
 Naturally, I only just thought of this and I'm several commits in but hey ho!